AllAboutEE/Infrared-Shield-Library-for-Arduino/README.md

 ![Infrared remote control shield for Arduino](https://raw.github.com/AllAboutEE/Infrared-Shield-for-Arduino/master/Hardware/Arduino-Infrared-Shield-Remote-Control-Angle-View.jpg)

+## Compatibility:

+* These software libraries are only compatible with Arduino Uno R3, and Arduino Mega 2560 R3.
+The shield might be comptabile with other software libraries for other Arduino boards if and only if the libraries support a receiver on digital pin 4, and a transmitter on digital pin 9.

+* The Arduino board you use needs to have the two I2C pins SCL and SDA above the AREF pin.
+See photos [Uno Front](http://www.arduino.cc/en/uploads/Main/ArduinoUno_R3_Front.jpg), and [Uno Back](http://www.arduino.cc/en/uploads/Main/ArduinoUno_R3_Back.jpg) for reference.

 ## Software Library
 The library we developed for this shield is a fork from the [most popular IR shield library](https://github.com/shirriff/Arduino-IRremote).